cyberark/conjur-base-image/README.md

 * A minimal base image to reduce attack surface and external dependencies
 * Vulnerability scanning
-* Builder container for OpenSSL, Ruby and Postgres client
+* Builder container for OpenSSL, Ruby, and Postgres client
 * Last security update
 * Jenkins pipeline for building the Docker image
-* Automated tests validate FIPS mode is successfully enabled and all artifacts compiled against the FIPS 140-2 compliant
+* Automated tests validate FIPS mode is successfully enabled and all artifacts are compiled against the FIPS 140-2 compliant
-* One OpenSSL version installed in the image
+* One OpenSSL version installed in the image:
   * OpenSSL version: `openssl-1.0.2u`
   * OpenSSL FIPS Module version: `openssl-fips-2.0.16`